-In April 2020, with the national lockdown in place and schools closed for the first time in UK history, parents across the UK are navigating how to keep their children educated and their families stimulated, entertained and connected.
-This becomes even more challenging when you don’t have access to a computer or broadband at home, and your only connectivity comes from a Pay As You Go phone.
+In April 2020, with the national lockdown in place and schools closed for the first time in UK history, parents across the country were navigating how to keep their children educated and their families stimulated, entertained and connected.
+This was even more challenging for families who did not have access to a computer at home.

 Laptop & tablet collection drive

 Please fill in the Google form below to donate your device.
-Once the donation form has been completed, we will be in touch with information on how and where to safely leave your device following the Government’s social distancing guidelines.
+Once the donation form has been completed, our team will be in touch with information on how and where to safely leave your device following the Government’s social distancing guidelines.

 I CAn volunteer my time

 Social Media – support with creating content for our website and social media channels.
 If you would like to volunteer, please fill in the Google form below and our team will be in touch.
 Please note, we can only bring together a small group of volunteers at our community hub, due to Social Distancing guidelines.

-If you have a working laptop or tablet that you would be willing to donate to a local family or a patient at St George’s NHS Hospital, please fill in the form below.
+If you have a working laptop, desktop or tablet that you would be willing to donate to a local family, please fill in the form below.

 HOW TO APPLY